In this exercise you will write a working program in Java to display an

 This time it is a capitalization error.
 The code says public class Firstprog

-(note the lowercase ‘p’) but the filename is FirstProg.java
+(note the lowercase ‘p’) but the filename is FirstProg.java.
+Because

 they don’t match exactly – capitalization and all – the compiler gets